We check out some of the most beautiful beaches in Qatar, which offer pristine white sands, clear blue seas, and stunning natural landscapes.

 Known as Purple Island, Al Khor Beach is home to an abundance of plants that turn the wetland a stunning purple when in bloom.
-Located in northern Qatar, the beach is easily accessible by car and has become a popular camping spot.
+One of Qatar’s more northern beaches, Al Khor is easily accessible by car and has become a popular camping spot.
 There is a good range of facilities on offer too, including showers and changing rooms for adults and kids.
 This makes it a great choice for a family day out; whether you choose to have a picnic on the grassy area, go for a bike ride, or jump in a kayak.

 If you’re lucky, you might also spot some flamingos and other wild birds in their natural habitat.
 And, if you feel hungry, there are several barbecue grills and a small restaurant nearby serving tasty options to suit all palates.

 Al Wakrah Beach

 Situated just south of Qatar’s capital, Al Wakrah Beach is perfect for a fun-filled family day out at one of the country’s most spectacular beaches.
 Easily accessible by car and just a 30-minute ride from Doha, this is the ideal place for a day trip.
 The clear, shallow waters are suitable for little ones to splash around in; meanwhile, the fun playground area gives them the opportunity to let off steam – if it’s not too hot.

 Magnificent mangroves are dotted around this pretty beach, drawing in visitors who come to take in the exotic landscape and wildlife.
 The picturesque beach is also famous for its little fish which gently nibble the dead skin from your feet; so you may even enjoy a free pedicure while you’re there!
 Whether you fancy a picnic by the shore, or a leisurely lunch at a nearby restaurant, this is a dreamy spot to visit.